3 Tricks to Creating a Disruptive Point of Difference

 Creating an innovation with a point of difference capable of disrupting the marketplace is a daunting task.
 However, starting with these three tactics can help you unlock the full potential of your next innovation.

 Want to learn more ways to uncover a disruptive point of difference?
-Email Steve Paljieg to discover how the power of Seed’s 7 Principle of Creating a Disruptive Point of Difference framework can help you create the next big innovation for your brand.
+Email Sean Smyth to discover how the power of Seed’s 7 Principle of Creating a Disruptive Point of Difference framework can help you create the next big innovation for your brand.

 Angela Jones is a Senior Strategist at Seed Strategy where she leverages over a decade of experience to help unlock opportunities and lead teams towards a fully realized strategic vision.